Pick-to-Light & Put-to-Light

 To conserve battery power you should use the colors red, green and blue instead of cyan, magenta, and yellow.
 The latter colors actually use twice as much power as the former.

 On which cloud are you running your server?

-We use AWS, Amazon Web Services.
+We use Amazon Web Services (AWS).
 Generally machines running on the Amazon cloud are far more secure than machines running on your LAN behind your firewall!

 How long does it take for the Pick-to-Light device to light-up?

 A single Pick-to-Light device should respond to a URL request in less than a couple of seconds (usually about 9/10 of a second).

 Do lights light up instantaneously?

 No!
-Unlike some wired systems, wireless devices, in order to preserve battery life, spend most of their life sleeping.
+Unlike some wired systems, wireless devices, spend most of their life sleeping to preserve battery life.
 It takes a couple of seconds for API request to process through the system.
-BTW, the latency is largely between the Turbo and the device, so faster routers, higher Internet speeds, etc. will likely have little or no effect.
+BTW, the latency is largely between the Turbo and the device, so faster routers, higher Internet speeds, etc., will likely have little or no effect.